ietf-tools/rfced-www/client/content/authors/rfc-style-guide.md

 For non-IETF stream documents a reference to [Section 2 of RFC 7841](/rfc/rfc7841/#section-2) is added with the following sentence:

-Documents approved for publication by the \[stream approver \u2014 currently, one of: IAB, IRSG, or RFC Editor\] are not candidates for any level of Internet Standard; see Section 2 of RFC 7841.
+Documents approved for publication by the stream approver currently, one of: IAB, IRSG, or RFC Editor are not candidates for any level of Internet Standard; see Section 2 of RFC 7841.

 For IETF stream documents a similar reference is added:

-Further information on \[BCPs or Internet Standards\] is available in Section 2 of RFC 7841. for BCP and Standard Track documents; Not all documents approved by the IESG are candidates for any level of Internet Standards; see Section 2 of RFC 7841. for all other categories.
+Further information on [BCPs or Internet Standards] is available in Section 2 of RFC 7841. for BCP and Standard Track documents; Not all documents approved by the IESG are candidates for any level of Internet Standards; see Section 2 of RFC 7841. for all other categories.

 ### 2.3.
 Third Paragraph